-- The District will continue to be required to enforce mandatory drought restrictions of 28% until October 2016 or until conditions change within the state. - The District's board of directors placed a Stage 1 drought surcharge in effect to offset lost revenue related to drought restrictions. - Billed water consumption for the year ended December 31, 2015 was at 14,781 acre feet compared to 18,048 for the year ended December 31, 2014. - The District continued to see an uptick in new customer sign-ups for vacant properties brought about by the 2008 recession. - Property development in the community served by the District is showing signs of recovery. - The District's assessed valuation has increased to \$1.66 billion for FY 2015/2016 from \$1.57 billion from FY 2014/2015. - The District received \$2.14 million in ad valorum property tax revenue for 2015.
+- The District will continue to be required to enforce mandatory drought restrictions of 28% until conditions change within the state. - For 2016, the District's board of directors placed a Stage 1 drought surcharge in effect to offset lost revenue related to drought restrictions. - Billed water consumption for the year ended December 31, 2015 was at 14,781 acre feet compared to 18,048 for the year ended December 31, 2014. - The District continued to see an uptick in new customer sign-ups for vacant properties brought about by the 2008 recession. - Property development in the community served by the District is showing signs of recovery. - The District's assessed valuation has increased to \$1.66 billion for FY 2015/2016 from \$1.57 billion from FY 2014/2015. - The District received \$1.665 million in ad valorum property tax revenue for 2016. - The District received \$524 thousand in successor agency component property taxes for 2016.